 ## 3 c 6.9 7.29 2.7

-It might seem strange to take the average of exp_val
+It might seem strange to take the average of exp_val,

-, but since these values are
+var, and sd, but since these values are

 average just returns the appropriate value (ie the expected value,